 The third entry on this list of best Linux music players is Rhythmbox by the GNOME team, the default Ubuntu music player.
 Personally, I’m not a big fan of this audio tool due to its lack of customization options.
 However, you can add functionalities and change new features via plugins.
 If all you need is a basic music player, you can stick with Rhythmbox.

 The main window of the Rhythmbox Linux music player is divided into two parts.
 The songs and playlists are loaded in the main area on the right.
 Using the import option, you can add files to the playlist.
 The browse option reveals the artists and album tab under which songs are categorized.
 It also comes with options to play online radio and podcasts easily.

 - No-nonsense music player

 - Can also act as a DAPP server

 Installing Rhythmbox in Ubuntu:

 sudo apt install rhythmbox

-Audacious is an open source media player that’s widely popular among audiophiles.
-It’s a no-nonsense software that stays low-resource and makes sure that even a PC with older specification doesn’t feel overwhelmed while playing music.
-It uses around 20-25MB RAM and support all popular audio file formats.
+Audacious is an open-source media player that’s widely popular among audiophiles.
+It’s a no-nonsense software that stays low-resource and makes sure that even a PC with older specifications doesn’t feel overwhelmed while playing music.
+It uses around 20-25MB RAM and supports all popular audio file formats.